maptiler/maptiler-sdk-js/readme.md

 # Easy language switching
 The language generally depends on the style but we made it possible to easily set and update from a built-in list of languages.

-The builtin list of supported languages is accessible from the `Language` object:
+The built-in list of supported languages is accessible from the `Language` object:
 ```ts
 import { Language } from "@maptiler/sdk";
 ```
 In the UMD bundle, it will be directly at `maptilersdk.Language`.

-There three distinct ways to set the language of a map:
+There are three distinct ways to set the language of a map:

 1. **Global way, using the config object:**
 ```ts